← Back to Characters

 Affiliation: Yuvaari; Team Katasung Leader

 Tae Katasung is the undefeated leader of Team Katasung, a name now synonymous with perfect cohesion and unshaken dominance in the Yuvaar Hunting Games.
-After early losses in youth leagues to the once-unbeaten champions of their era, Katasung has never again been defeated—nor lost a single team member in decades of elite-tier competition.
-Their team moves with precision that transcends instruction, often described as a living system, not a group.
+After early losses in youth leagues to the once-unbeaten champions of their era, Katasung has never again been defeated, nor lost a single team member in decades of elite-tier competition.
+Their team moves with precision that transcends instruction, often described as a living system rather than a group.

 Katasung is never seen in hubs or circuits between games.
 They appear only to compete.
-Yet sightings across Geba—alone, in extreme climates, training with no gear but relay trackers and wraps—have been captured from afar.
+Yet sightings across Geba, alone, in extreme climates, training with no gear but relay trackers and wraps, have been captured from afar.
 Snow peaks, desert storms, tide-broken cliffs: all witness to their silent preparations.
+It is said that when he stops moving, even the air waits for him to begin again.

 About Vesselborn